simply-coded/easy-ie-automate/README.md

     * Import
     ```vb
     Dim eieaPath : eieaPath = "c:\path\to\eiea.vbs"
+    With CreateObject("Scripting.FileSystemObject") : With .OpenTextFile(eieaPath, 1)
+      Execute(.ReadAll)
-    With CreateObject("Scripting.FileSystemObject") : Execute(.OpenTextFile(eieaPath, 1).ReadAll) : End With
+    End With : End With

     'your code here...